Local Area Attractions Near Quechee / Pine Valley KOA Holiday

-Marsh-Billings-Rockefeller NHP offers day hikers nearly 20 miles of carriage roads and trails.
-Located about a mile from the park, hikers can easily access one of the nation's premier foot trails, the Appalachian National Scenic Trail, which extends over 2000 miles from Maine to Georgia.
-The only National park to focus on conservation history and the evolving nature of land stewardship in America. http://www.nps.gov/mabi/index.htm
+The only National Park in Vermont, The Marsh-Billings-Rockefeller NHP offers day hikers nearly 20 miles of scenic carriage roads and trails.
+The only National park to focus on conservation history and the evolving nature of land stewardship in America.

 Vermont Institute of Natural Science (VINS) Nature Center

 Get up close to eagles, falcons, owls and more!
 More than 40 raptors call the VINS Nature Center home.
 These avian predators have sustained injuries and conditions that prevent them from ever living in the wild again.
-The permanent residents are featured in exhibits at the nature center as well as in public educational presentations, serving as ambassadors for their species. http://www.vinsweb.org/index.php/home
+The permanent residents are featured in exhibits at the nature center as well as in public educational presentations, serving as ambassadors for their species.
+Book your stay with us and visit the Vermont Institute of Natural Science Nature Center.

 Appalachian Trail Hanover, New Hampshire